 This module is triggered externally via the appropriate channel by any pair of make contacts.
-Either continuous gongs or 10 seconds of gongs may be triggered depending on the connections.
-The 10 seconds duration of gongs may be triggered by momentary or permanent switch contacts.
+Either continuous gongs or up to 10 seconds of gongs may be triggered depending on the connections.
+The timed duration of gongs may be triggered by momentary or permanent switch contacts.
 Triggering takes place at a very low current level and the cable may be of any length and of very light duty twin conductor type.
 The frequency of oscillation may be adjusted by the trimmer resistor on the module, using a very small screwdriver blade.
 DO NOT force this control.

-Pin 1 trigger for continuous gongs
+Pin 1 Continuous trigger for gongs